Business Structures for Locator & Pages

 • Locator + Listings vs. Locator only vs. Listings only

-More accounts make the setup more complicated but offer the most versatile and flexible solution to fulfill any requirement.
+More businesses make the setup more complicated but offer the most versatile and flexible solution to fulfill any requirement.

 • Not all groups of Locations should be shown in the Locator